 Since its establishment, the Issuer has not engaged in any material activities other than those regarding or incidental to the issue of the Certificates and the matters contemplated in this offering circular and the Transaction Documents and the authorisation of its entry into the other transactions and documents referred to in this offering circular to which it is or will be a party.

-The Issuer has no prior operating history or prior business and will not have any substantial liabilities other than in connection with the issue of the Certificate.
+The Issuer has no prior operating or prior business history.
 The Issuer has no subsidiaries and no employees.

 Board and Management

 The management of the Issuer is vested in the board of directors, which comprises: